sagaban/react-native-practical-guide-code/README.md

 For more informations about your device + operating system dependencies, take a look at the [official Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) page, **React Native CLI Quickstart** tab.

+## Debugging

+To debug the React Native app, install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) and enable *Debug JS Remotely* from the app.
+Remember to close the browser tab that will be opened.

+To debug the Android app itself, just run `react-native log-android` from the terminal

 ## Resources

 * [React Native Debugger](https://github.com/jhen0409/react-native-debugger)